How gentle movement can overcome mind gremlins, limiting beliefs and emotional issues

 Such simple techniques that can make quite a difference to how you feel afterwards.
 Thank you Darren for giving the taste of your EAST Method.Claryn Nicholas

-In the following demos, you can see examples of coaching using the EAST Method.
+In the following demo, you can see examples of coaching using the EAST Method.
 This is just my style and you are of course encouraged to use it in a way that works for you with your own style of interacting with your clients, but you can see the intuitive and flexible nature of how I apply the EAST Method to overcome limiting beliefs.

 Demo of mindset coaching session to deal with limiting beliefs; dealing with feelings of disappointment, letting parents down, shame and embarrassment.